thomluther/ha-anker-solix/README.md

 Unfortunately, HACS does not automatically install the optional entity images that must be located within the web accessible `www` folder, which is located in your HA installation configuration folder.
 Please see instructions below to copy the image files manually.

-Installation Notes:
+**Installation Notes:**
 - It was observed that when adding the repository to HACS, an error may occur although it was actually added.
-You may check if you can find Anker listed as possible integration to be installed.
+You may check if you can find Anker Solix listed as possible HACS integration to be installed.
 If not, try to add the repository again.
-- After adding the repository, and installing it under HACS, you have to restart Home Assistant to pick up changes in Integrations (HA 2024.02 will report the required restart automatically under problems)
+- After adding the custom repository and installing the integration under HACS, you have to restart Home Assistant to pick up the changes in your custom integration folder
+   - HA 2024.02 will report the required restart automatically under problems
-- After restart, you can install and configure the integration like a normal core integration via the HA UI:
+- After HA restart, you can install and configure the integration like a normal core integration via the HA UI:
-   - Go to "Configuration" -> "Integrations" click "+" and search for "Anker Solix"
+   - Go to "Configuration" -> "Integrations" click "+" and search for "Anker Solix".
+It should now be listed as community integration

 ## Manual Installation